Jxck-S/plane-notify/README.md

 ### Configure main config file with keys and URLs (mainconf.ini) in configs directory

--   edit them with nano or vi on the running machine or on your pc and transfer the config to where you will be running the bot
+-   Edit them with nano or vi on the running machine or on your pc and transfer the config to where you will be running the bot
 -   Pick between OpenSky and ADS-B Exchange
--   The OpenSky API is free for everyone but the data is not as good as ADS-B Exchange.
-The ADS-B Exchange API is not free and this program will not work for the Rapid API from ADS-B Exchange.
+-   The OpenSky API is free for everyone, but the data is not as good as ADS-B Exchange.
+The ADS-B Exchange API is not free, and this program will not work for the Rapid API from ADS-B Exchange.
 It only works with the API that they give when you have a partnership with ADS-B Exchange.
-It is not cheap to get the ADS-B Exchange full API, Don't contact them unless your ready to pay.
+It is not cheap to get the ADS-B Exchange full API.
+Don't contact them unless you're ready to pay.
--   If you'd like to add support for ADS-B Exchanges RapidAPI feel free to work on it, and submit a merge request.
+-   If you'd like to add support for ADS-B Exchanges RapidAPI, feel free to work on it and submit a merge request.
 -   If you've setup multiple planes and want to use ADSB Exchange as your source you must have /all endpoint access to their API or it won't work.
 -   Pick the correct api version for ADS-B Exchange.
 -   Proxy is if your running multiple programs that use the ADSB Exchange, setup the proxy from lemonodor so you don't abuse the ADSB Exchange API, otherwise leave enable false.
--   When using OpenSky theres more bugs because I mainly use ADS-B Exchange and work less on the OpenSky Implementation.
+-   When using OpenSky there's more bugs because I mainly use ADS-B Exchange and work less on the OpenSky Implementation.

 ### Configure individual planes

--   an example file is given (plane1.ini) plane config files should be in the configs directory, the program looks for any file in that folder with a .ini extension.
+-   An example file is given (plane1.ini) plane config files should be in the configs directory.
+The program looks for any file in that folder with a .ini extension.
--   each plane should have its own config
+-   Each plane should have its own config

 ### Enter and create new Screen Session